axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/portal-chat.rst

 - To use chat, refer to :ref:`portal-chat`

-- Chat feature is reimplemented from Ivy 7.4.
+- Chat feature is reimplemented from Axon Ivy 7.4.

 - If browsers access Portal through a reverse proxy Nginx, set Portal setting **CHAT_RESPONSE_TIMEOUT** a number less than Nginx timeout to make chat work properly.

 - Each tab uses one long-polling request for chat.
 Browsers limit the number of long-polling request for one domain, max number could be six or more.